josefs/meta-paper/paper.md

 ~~~

 A perhaps surprising thing about Pull arrays is that they can be made
 an instance of the type class `Functor`.
-Since we are implementing an
+Polymorphic functions in embedded
-embedded language it typically means that there must be some form of
+languages typically need some form of class constraint.
-class constraint on polymorphic functions.
 However, the definition of
 Pull arrays is carefully chosen such that they can work with any
 Haskell type.
 It is only when actually storing the array, as in the
 `storePull` function, where there has to be a constraint on the type
 of element in the Pull array.
 The function `storePull` uses the
 constructs for mutable arrays to write the Pull array to memory.
 The
-function `forShape` is a parallel for-loop which goes through all
+function `forShape` is a parallel for-loop, defined in terms of `parM`,
+which goes through all
-element in the shape of the array in parallel.
+elements in the shape of the array in parallel.

 The function `fromFunction` provides an easy way to create arrays,
 it's simply an alias for the `Pull` constructor.
 The `index` function